Home

 [Top]

-Asian ginseng is also known as panax-ginseng and panax quinquefolius.
-It is indigenous to Korea and China it has been employed in numerous medicine systems for centuries.
+Asian ginseng is also known as panax-ginseng.
+It grows in Russia and East Asian but is indigenous to Korea and China.

 There are two forms of panax, white and red.